What is a Right Hand Sliding Door?

 In Europe and North America, the introduction of the sliding glass door was an important part of pre-war international style architecture.
 In traditional Japanese architecture, its forerunners are the Shoji and Fusuma sliding panel doors.

 The post-war building boom in modernist and Mid-century modern designs, and then on to suburban ranch-style tract houses, multi-unit housing, and hotel-motel chains, has made them a typical component in residential and hospitality building construction in many areas and nations.
+Whether you need a right hand sliding door or left-hand option depends on your specific layout.

 Sometimes, these relationships are denoted by the letters O and X, where O represents the fixed panel and X represents the sliding panel.
 The O/X notation allows doors with more than two panels to be described.
+Understanding the right hand vs left hand sliding door terminology prevents ordering mistakes.

 Design Options